Front-of-Package Labels now available for Canada.

 “Time is tight for me,” Clara explains.
 “I grab lunch at the office usually at my desk and make sure it’s healthy and less than 500 calories.
 I work out three times a week and stay in control of what I eat,” she adds.
 “I’ll splurge on some of my favorite food occasionally after all I deserve it.
 I love deep fried Thai food, Potato Dauphinoise, and Chocolate Souffles.
 But if I don’t know how many calories are in the product, either on a menu or in the store, I tend to avoid it as a rule”.

-You may consider Calorie Clara to be extra conscious – however, billions of dollars have spent by Health Canada and the FDA to get home their message and few women have not been mildly affected by their pervasive message.
-If your food or menu doesn’t include nutrition facts information, you’re unlikely to win the business of Clara.
+You may consider Calorie Clara to be extra conscious – however, billions of dollars have been spent by Health Canada and the FDA to get home their message, and few women have not been mildly affected by their pervasive message.
+If your food or menu doesn’t include information on nutrition facts, you’re unlikely to win Clara’s business.

 Meet Gourmet Gina